jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

 The identification of standards potentially relevant to #gls("swith") was conducted systematically in @chap_1.
 These standards were further refined in @chap_1_5 to determine the most essential ones.
 Although not specifically developed for #gls("swith") certification, these standards provide insights into potential tests that engineers and scientists can anticipate.
-The mandatory and optional structural tests, as per ISO 11119-3:2020 @11119_3_ISO, are listed in @tab_12 and @tab_13 respectively.
+The mandatory and optional structural tests, as per #gls("iso") 11119-3:2020 @11119_3_ISO, are listed in @tab_12 and @tab_13 respectively.
 These tests must be demonstrated for high-pressure cylinder certification.
-The ISO 11119-3 states in paragraph 8.5.1.1: #emp_[When carrying out the pressure test, a suitable fluid shall be used as the test medium.
+The #gls("iso") 11119-3 states in paragraph 8.5.1.1: #emp_[When carrying out the pressure test, a suitable fluid shall be used as the test medium.
 This can include liquids such as water or oil and gases such as air or nitrogen].
 This stipulation allows for various filling media in pressure approval tests.
 In the context of #gls("swith"), the filling medium refers to the substance stored and pressurized within the wing tanks.

 For other tests, the standard permits additional variations in testing media.